• Skip to primary navigation

 Cabbage Slaw

-• 2 cups Cabbage finely shredded
+• 2 cups Cabbage, finely shredded

-• 3 tablespoon fresh cilantro
+• 3 tbsp fresh cilantro

 • Lime Juice